Denmark–Norway: Religion

-There was however one other religious "reformation" in the kingdom during the rule of Christian VI, a follower of Pietism.
+There was one other religious "reformation" in the kingdoms during the rule of Christian VI, a follower of Pietism.
 The period from 1735 until his death in 1746 has been nicknamed "the State Pietism", as new laws and regulations were established in favor of Pietism.
 Though Pietism did not last for a substantial time, numerous new small pietistic resurrections occurred over the next 200 years.
-In the end, Pietism was never firmly established as a lasting religious grouping.
+In the end, Pietism was never firmly established as a lasting religious grouping, but policies enacted by the "pietist king" affects citizens of Denmark, Norway and Iceland to this day, like the Holiday Peace Act.